The making of

 Camera SLR body

-Most photos on this website are from slides made with a Contax 139 Quartz 35 mm manual focus single lens reflex camera body bought in 1986 which is still functioning without any problem.
+Most photos on this website are from slides made with a Contax 139 Quartz 35 mm manual focus single lens reflex camera body bought in 1986.

 Under the brand name Contax, Kyocera (Kyoto Ceramics) has launched excellent cameras with Carl Zeiss lenses on the market for many years.
 Many Contax owners regret that Kyocera has decided not to continue these since April 2005.